 Hanging Gardens of Babylon

 Whilst the location of the gardens has never been discovered which has left many to believe that the wonder was purely mythical.
-Many however, believe that the gardens were built by the great King Nebuchadnezzer II sometime around 600 BC.
+Many scholars state that the gardens were built by the great King Nebuchadnezzar II sometime around 600 BC.